mrwinch/WebRenamer/README.md

 ![WebRenamer logo](https://github.com/mrwinch/WebRenamer/wiki/Images/logo_1280.png)
-WebRenamer is a software that use server to rename you video files following your preferences.
+WebRenamer is a software that use server to rename you video files following your preferences.<br>
 This software has been created using C++ Builder Rio

 Check [wiki section](https://github.com/mrwinch/WebRenamer/wiki) to find more information